dgon-jd/ar-comparison-article/Readme.md

 2. Create target and get your secret key
 3. !!
 Create database of images, download it and add to the project.
 It also has the same metadata as ARKit ARReferenceImage but it's hidden from you.

-In the DefaultTrackableEventHandler you can configure tracking behavior and grab some frames.
+In the DefaultTrackableEventHandler you can configure tracking beavior and grab some frames.
 Then do some usual platform-specific stuff (min ioS version etc.) Profit.

 ## Image selection:
 ### Vuforia
-Vuforia has a big [guide](https://library.vuforia.com/articles/Solution/Optimizing-Target-Detection-and-Tracking-Stability.html) how to select proper images for proper recognition.
+Vuforia has a big [guide](https://library.vuforia.com/articles/Solution/Optimizing-Target-Detection-and-Tracking-Stability.html) how to select proper images for proper recogntion.
 As it says:
 > Attributes of an Ideal Image Target
 > Rich in detail
 > Good contrast